weizhao-BME/metis-project1/README.md

 **BACK STORY**

-WomenTechWomenYes (WTWY) holds an annual gala at the beginning of each summer in New York City.
+WomenTechWomenYes (WTWY, a fictional organization) holds an annual gala at the beginning of each summer in New York City.
 To promote the Gala, WTWY will place street teams at entrances to subway stations.
-The street teams collect email addresses and those who sign up are sent free tickets to their gala. *View the full backstory [here](etc/project_background.txt)*
+The street teams collect email addresses and those who sign up are sent free tickets to their gala. *View the full backstory [here]([etc/project_background.txt](https://github.com/edubu2/metis-project1/blob/main/etc/project_background.md))*

+---
 **OUR GOAL**

 To use MTA subway data to help WTWY optimize the placement of their street teams such that they can gather the most signatures, ideally from those who will attend the gala and contribute to their cause.

+---

 **DELIVERABLES / PRESENTATION**

  * 8-10 minute group presentation in which all group members speak.
 This includes:
-   * slide presentation (final pdf version [here](presentation_project1.pdf))
+   * slide presentation (final pdf version [here](https://github.com/edubu2/metis-project1/blob/main/presentation_project1.pdf))
    * visual and oral communication in group presentations
    * organized project repository

 ---
-**TECH STACK**
+#### **TECH STACK**

-The following Python libraries were used to gather, clean, merge, and analyze the data:
+The following Python libraries were used to gather, clean, merge, analyze, and visualize the data:
 - jupyter notebook
 - pandas
 - numpy